 What equates to added value in newsjacking?

-Then we report their news and talk about how it applies to the publishers we tend to work with, or how it could help them.
-We pull in quotes, but we also write a significant amount of original content for each piece too, resulting in 500+ words worth of content.
+Then report their news and talk about how it applies to your audience.
+Pull in quotes, but also write a significant amount of original content for each piece too, resulting in 500+ words worth of content.

-Second, make the content valuable to you in the long term.
+Next, make the content valuable to you in the long term.
 Because in the short term, its time as a news story is going to run out.
 Connect the story with more of your content by linking to at least three other articles on your site within the piece.
 Take the reader on a journey of the topic, far beyond the original news piece, and guide them through hyperlinks to related content.
+Make it easy to edit so that if it ended up driving traffic a few years down the road, you can update it.

 Creating evergreen content